Semtex

 Semtex is a general-purpose plastic explosive containing RDX and PETN.
 It is used in commercial blasting, demolition, and in certain military applications.

 Semtex was developed and manufactured in Czechoslovakia, originally under the name B 1 and then under the "Semtex" designation since 1964, labeled as SEMTEX 1A, since 1967 as SEMTEX H, and since 1987 as SEMTEX 10.

-Originally developed for Czechoslovak military use and export, Semtex eventually became popular with paramilitary groups and rebels or terrorists because prior to 2000 it was extremely difficult to detect, as in the case of Pan Am Flight 103.
+Originally developed for Czechoslovak military use and export, Semtex eventually became popular with armed groups and insurgents because, prior to the 2000s, it was extremely difficult to detect, as in the case of Pan Am Flight 103.

 Composition

 The composition of the two most common variants differ according to their use.
 The 1A (or 10) variant is used for mining, and is based mostly on crystalline PETN.
 The versions 1AP and 2P are formed as hexagonal booster charges; a special assembly of PETN and wax inside the charge assures high reliability for detonating cord or detonator.
 The H (or SE) variant is intended for explosion hardening.